arangodb/kube-arangodb/docs/api/ArangoMLExtension.V1Alpha1.md

 * [Kubernetes Documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)

 Possible Values:
-* ClusterIP (default) - service will only be accessible inside the cluster, via the cluster IP
+* `"ClusterIP"` (default) - service will only be accessible inside the cluster, via the cluster IP
-* NodePort - service will be exposed on one port of every node, in addition to 'ClusterIP' type
+* `"NodePort"` - service will be exposed on one port of every node, in addition to 'ClusterIP' type
-* LoadBalancer - service will be exposed via an external load balancer (if the cloud provider supports it), in addition to 'NodePort' type
+* `"LoadBalancer"` - service will be exposed via an external load balancer (if the cloud provider supports it), in addition to 'NodePort' type
-* ExternalName - service consists of only a reference to an external name that kubedns or equivalent will return as a CNAME record, with no exposing or proxying of any pods involved
+* `"ExternalName"` - service consists of only a reference to an external name that kubedns or equivalent will return as a CNAME record, with no exposing or proxying of any pods involved

 ***